 When you observe a friend or family member mistreat someone, you instinctively want to help.
 It’s very difficult to stand aside and watch anyone be hurt.
+Let etiquette be your guide.

 The first step is to be sure you aren’t misreading the situation, or taking sides in an ongoing argument.
 Having first-hand information that you’ve personally observed, rather than hearsay, is the most reliable guide.